How to Clean a Rug

 Then you want to work the dry shampoo into the fibres of the shaggy rug using a cloth.

 Let the shampoo sit for a few hours then hoover up the shampoo.
 Again, remember not to use a beater bar on your vacuum as this could cause fibres in your shaggy rug to shed!
 Not the solution any of us want.

 First, you want to shake off any dust and other bits that could be on your wool rug then hoover it to make sure everything is off.
 No beater bar!
 I sound like a broken record saying this, but it's a crucial step.

 Next, fill a bucket with shampoo and add a capful of shampoo (or a gentle detergent).

 Using a damp microfibre cloth, gently dab the rug in the direction of the material (we recommend testing on a small patch first).
-Pay attention the dirtier areas and re-dampen the cloth when necessary and make sure your careful in not getting the rug wet.
+Pay attention to the dirtier areas and re-dampen the cloth when necessary and make sure you're careful not to get the rug wet.
 Oversaturating the rug could lead to the rug feeling less plush and soft.
 Repeat this step if you feel it is necessary to do so.